MicheleCynowicz/memory-card-game-vue/Step-2.md

 ```
 This doesn't change much in the app when viewed in the browser, but upon inspecting the page with dev tools, you will see the added class name `game-board` and the added `<ul class="cards">` tag.

-Speaking of what you see in the browser, you've got some lingering styles from the boilerplate of the VueJS setup, so go into your `App.vue` component and remove everything from within the `<style scoped> ... </style>` tag.
-Once you save this and look at it in the browser, there are still boilerplate styles present.
-Where do they come from?
+Speaking of what you see in the browser, you've got some lingering styles from the boilerplate of the VueJS setup, so go into your `App.vue` component and remove the entire `<style scoped> ... </style>` tag.
+Once you save this and look at it in the browser, there are still boilerplate styles present. *Where do they come from?*

 Open the file `main.js` from the `src` directory.
 At line 4 you should see:
 ```js